Indiana State Road 104: Route description

-No segment of State Road 104 in Indiana that is included in the National Highway System (NHS).
+No segment of State Road 104 in Indiana is included in the National Highway System (NHS).
 The NHS is a network of highways that are identified as being most important for the economy, mobility and defense of the nation.
 The highway is maintained by the Indiana Department of Transportation (INDOT) like all other state roads in the state.
 The department tracks the traffic volumes along all state roads as a part of its maintenance responsibilities using a metric called average annual daily traffic (AADT).
 This measurement is a calculation of the traffic level along a segment of roadway for any average day of the year.
 In 2016, INDOT figured that lowest traffic levels were 1,163 vehicles used the highway daily from at the La Port–St. Joseph county line.
 The peak traffic volumes were 1,698 vehicles used the highway daily at western end SR 104.

 History

 SR 104 was added to the state road system between 1942 and 1945, running along its current routing between SR 4 and US 6 in Walkerton.
 The entire roadway was paved between 1956 and 1959.
 The routing of SR 104 has remained the same since.